Geoff-Madden/Geoff-Madden-Portfolio/README.md

 ANALYSIS OF FTSE DATA

+Clean the data

+Use a function to changes column formats

+Use for loops

+Cleaning and Moderating a dataset

+Removal of superfluous data

+Filling missing values

 ANALYSIS OF CORONAVIRUS DATA

+Concatenation

+Joining datasets

+Using the pandas .groupby() DataFrame method

+Using the pandas .agg() method

 ANALYSIS OF ENERGY DATA

+Scatter plots

+Histograms

+Bar charts

+Box plots

+Pie charts

+Modifying plots using matplotlib

+Plotting with seaborn

 ANALYSIS OF TRAFFIC DATA

+Creating plots with Bokeh

+Pandas-Bokeh

 ANALYSIS OF A PROPERTY DATASET